 Tell us about your journey to become a Senior Engineering Technician at Webb Yates Engineers

-In secondary school I had an eye for detail and an apt for technical drawing.
+In secondary school, I had an eye for detail and an aptitude for technical drawing.
 I went on to study draughting and building studies in technical college and developed a greater appreciation for structural detailing and engineering based modules.

 The plan was to come to London and finish my undergraduate degree in two years before returning to Trinidad to practice.
 Suffice to say upon completion I never returned home.
 I think my boss was a little heartbroken but supportive of my decision to stay in the UK!

 What do you miss about home and how often do you get to go back?

 My family and friends, the sun, sea and free open space!
 I get to go home every Christmas as a rule, sometimes more if there are flight sales.

 What do you love about living in London?

 The people, diverse culture and the fact that Londoners can tell I’m from Trinidad by hearing my accent.

 Which Webb Yates Engineers project that you’ve worked on are you most proud of and why?

 Despite it being a large-scale redevelopment project on a live hospital site, the design, delivery and construction went very smoothly with minimal site issues.
 This was due to a good working relationship with the client, design team and contractor.